jcford2213/SDEV265-Project/README.md

 ```
 npm install
 ```
-## Create an environmental variable file in the root of this project
+## In the project root create an environmental variable file called .env.development
-### .env.development
 ### Copy and paste this into the file
 ```
 VUE_APP_SERVER_URL=http://127.0.0.1:8000